mailauki/pic-worthy/README.md

 * Add Swiper to tabs switch pages.

-* Add a way to delete used tags.
+* Add a way to delete unused tags.

 * Add ascending/descending or shuffle sort option to photos on the user's profile.